Chrislee187/Chess/readme.md

 ### [chess.webapi](https://github.com/Chrislee187/chess.webapi)

-Exposes the chess engine through a simple REST-like JSON WebAPI using Core MVC WebAPI
+Exposes the chess engine through a simple REST-like JSON WebAPI using Core MVC WebAPI.

+The Swagger UI for it can be seen at [https://chess-web-api.azurewebsites.net/swagger/index.html](https://chess-web-api.azurewebsites.net/swagger/index.html) (may take to a few moments to fire up, it's not exactly a popular site!).

 ### [chess.blazor](https://github.com/Chrislee187/chess.blazor)